-These instructions are intended as a general guide and do not supersede local codes in any way.
-Consult authorities who have jurisdiction before installation.
+These instructions are intended as a general guide and do not supersede national or local codes in any way.
+Authorities having jurisdiction should be consulted before installation.

-WARNING
+A WARNING

 This product and/or the indoor unit it is matched with may contain fiberglass wool.